amitramon/plainMail2HTML/README.md

 ### Markup Parsing Errors

 Another thing to keep in mind is that improper markup format will cause the system to produce errors.
-This should be an acceptable feature, but could be annoying when replying to Emails you received.
+This feature is legitimate, but could be annoying when replying to Emails you received.
 Text in your reply originating from the Email you're replying to might not be in a 'correct format' from the parser point of view, and, if you leave such text in your reply you might need to modify it in order for it to comply (another reason for using inline replying.)

 ### Limitations